TrailsofGold/whitepaper/docs/governance/proposal_templates/contributor_reward_template.md

 ## Reward Calculation

 Hourly rate: 600 PGLD, as agreed by the community.
-Expense rate: 100 PGLD fir $1, as agreed by the community.
+Expense rate: 100 PGLD for $1, as agreed by the community.

 **Total Reward: [TOTAL HOURS x 600 PGLD + TOTAL EXPENSES x 100 PGLD = X PGLD]**